Michael claims at least 11 lives, including 11-year-old girl

 Kent Greene, the county's director of emergency management and fire services, said in an email that the man died Thursday after his car was struck by a tree on a highway east of Statesville.
 Greene confirmed the death was storm-related.
 He wasn't able to immediately release the man's age or identity.
 The sheriff's office has urged people to stay off the roads until the storm and its after-effects clear.

 In Virginia, five people were killed in Michael-related events, the Virginia Department of Emergency Management announced Friday morning.
-There was no immediate information on the victims' identities or exactly how they died.
+Four of the people drowned, and a firefighter was killed when his truck was struck by a tractor-trailer as he responded to an accident in heavy storm conditions, the Associated Press reported.
 A downgraded Michael spread high winds, rains and flash flooding in Virginia and caused five suspected tornadoes.

 Contributing: Associated Press